erdg/lol-picolisp/EXPLAIN.md

             (*p! () (X Y DX DY))) ) )
 ```

-So now we a macro `p-rectangle` that when called, creates a rectangle object (which is just a plambda form... which is a dlambda, which is just a function that dispatches other functions based on keyword args).
+So now we have a macro `p-rectangle` that when called, creates a rectangle object (which is a plambda form... which is a dlambda form, which is just a function that dispatches other functions based on keyword args).
 Let's create a p-rectangle.

 ```
 : (def 'pr1 (p-rectangle 0 0 5 10))